Jason Koumas: Early career

-Born in Wrexham, Koumas played for local youth sides during his primary school years, before joining the Liverpool Academy aged nine.
+Born in Wrexham to an English mother and Greek-Cypriot father, Koumas played for local youth sides during his primary school years, before joining the Liverpool Academy aged nine.
 Koumas played regularly alongside players such as Steven Gerrard and Michael Owen and was highly rated by the club.
 However, he did not sign Youth Training Scheme forms with the club, reportedly due to coaching staff refusing to play him in his preferred central midfield position, instead opting to join Tranmere Rovers.

 Tranmere Rovers

 Koumas made his professional debut for Tranmere Rovers in the 1998–99 season.
-A series of impressive performances over the next four years won him many plaudits, including a place in the PFA Division Two team of the year for 2001–02.
+A series of impressive performances over the next four years won him many plaudits, including a place in the PFA Division Two Team of the Year for 2001–02.
 Koumas established himself as a talented youngster with immense potential.
 He scored one of Tranmere's goals when they knocked out Merseyside rivals Everton in the 2000–01 FA Cup in a memorable 3–0 victory at Goodison Park.
 In August 2002, this potential was spotted by then West Bromwich Albion manager, Gary Megson, who paid Rovers a fee of £2.25 million to secure his services.

 West Bromwich Albion

-A successful first season at Premiership level, including sensational solo goals against Manchester United and Blackburn Rovers, saw Koumas win the club's Player of the Season award.
-However, this was not enough to prevent Albion from suffering relegation to the Football League.
-Koumas inspired the Baggies promotion back to the Premiership in 2004, winning the First Division player of the month award for November 2003, as well as being named in the First Division team of the year.
+A successful first season at Premier League level, including sensational solo goals against Manchester United and Blackburn Rovers, saw Koumas win the club's Player of the Season award.
+However, this was not enough to prevent Albion from suffering relegation back to the Football League.

+Koumas inspired West Brom's promotion back to the Premier League in the 2003–04 season.
+He won the First Division Player of the Month award for November 2003, scoring three league goals in the month, including a double in a 3–0 win at Nottingham Forest.
+On 18 April 2004, Koumas scored a last minute goal in a vital 1–0 win against fellow promotion chasers Sunderland, which essentially sealed Albion's return to the Premier League.
+Koumas finished the season with ten league goals as West Brom finished runners-up and was subsequently named in the First Division PFA Team of the Year.
 In the summer of 2004, Koumas signed a new contract with Albion, but during the following season fell out with new boss Bryan Robson.
 Robson stated that he was "disappointed" with Koumas' attitude and placed him on the transfer list.